 Canon R6 vs SX540

 The Canon EOS R6 and the Canon PowerShot SX540 HS are two digital cameras that were officially introduced, respectively, in July 2020 and January 2016.
-The Canon R6 is a mirrorless interchangeable lens camera, while the SX540 is a fixed lens compact.
-The cameras are based on a full frame (Canon R6) and a 1/2.3-inch (SX540) sensor.
-The Canon R6 has a resolution of 20 megapixels, whereas the SX540 provides 20.2 MP.
+The R6 is a mirrorless interchangeable lens camera, while the SX540 is a fixed lens compact.
+The cameras are based on a full frame (R6) and a 1/2.3-inch (SX540) sensor.
+The R6 has a resolution of 20 megapixels, whereas the SX540 provides 20.2 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS R6 and the Canon PowerShot SX540 HS?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon R6 and the Canon SX540 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SX540 is notably smaller (27 percent) than the Canon R6.
 It is worth mentioning in this context that the R6 is splash and dust resistant, while the SX540 does not feature any corresponding weather-sealing.